Overv/TheWitnessSolver/README.md

 This is a tool for solving all of the non-environment puzzles in the video game [The Witness](http://store.steampowered.com/app/210970/).
 It provides an interface for inputting puzzles similar to the panels in the game.
 It finds the simplest solution and displays it in the grid.
+You can also configure the solver to only show part of the solution if you just need a hint.

 Algorithm
 ---------